ExaScience/elprep/README.md

 * Ubuntu 14.04.5 LTS
 * Manjaro Linux
 * Red Hat Enterprise Linux 6.4 and 6.5
+* Amazon Linux 2

 # Memory Requirements

 ## RAM

 elPrep is designed to operate in memory, i.e. data is stored in RAM during computation.
-As long as you do not use the in-memory sort or mark duplicates filter, elPrep operates as a streaming tool, and peak memory use is limited to a few GB.
+As long as you do not use the in-memory sort, mark duplicates filter or base recalibration, elPrep operates as a streaming tool, and peak memory use is limited to a few GB.

-The in-memory sort and mark duplicates filter require keeping the entire input file in memory, and therefore use an amount of RAM that is proportional to the size of the input file.
-As a rule of thumb, elPrep requires 6x times more RAM memory than the size of the input file in .sam format when it is used for sorting or marking duplicates.

-elPrep provides a tool for splitting .sam files "per chromosome," and guarantees that processing these split files and then merging the results does not lose information when compared to processing a .sam file as a whole.
+elPrep also provides a tool for splitting .sam files "per chromosome," and guarantees that processing these split files and then merging the results does not lose information when compared to processing a .sam file as a whole.
 Using the split/merge tool greatly reduces the RAM required to process a .sam file, but it comes at the cost of an additional processing step.
-For example, for the hg19 reference, the amount of RAM required is roughly a factor 0.6 of the input file in .sam format when using the split and merge tools.

-For example, in our experience, for whole-genome sequencing (+500GB .sam or 99GB .bam), a server with at least 256GB and splitting the data per chromosome is required.
-For exome sequencing (+-40GB .sam or +-8GB .bam), processing the data per chromsome requires a server with 24GB RAM.
+We recommend the following minimum of RAM when executing memory-intensive operations such as sorting, duplicate marking and base quality score recalibration:

+* whole-genome 30x: 128 GB RAM using the elprep split/filter/merge mode (sfm)
+* whole-genome 50x: 200 GB RAM using the elprep split/filter/merge mode (sfm)
+* whole-exome  30x: 22GB RAM using the elprep split/filter/merge mode (sfm)
+* whole-exome  30x: 80GB RAM using the elprep in memory mode

+These numbers are only estimates, and the actual RAM use may look different for your data sets.

 ## Disk Space